kenzo44/JigsawPixels/README.md

 # Jigsaw Pixels

-Converts a picture taken by a user's front or rear camera into a puzzle
+Created an iOS/Android game that converts a picture taken by a user into a puzzle.
+User needs to solve the puzzle before time runs out!

 ## Features